nanqiu/Responsly.js/README.md

 * Can be heavily customized by editing CSS

 ## HOW
-* Download / Clone files,
+* Download / Clone files
 * Add references to CSS / JS
 * Add boilerplate placeholder HTML
 * Use jQuery to attach widgets.